RandWhyTheQAGuy/aegis-protocol/README.md

+**Aegis Protocol** a complete, composable security protocol designed from the ground up for autonomous AI agent systems.

-**Aegis Protocol** is a high-performance C++ security framework designed to establish identity, trust, and accountability in decentralized AI agent ecosystems.
+Aegis Protocol is a high-performance C++ security layer designed to establish identity, trust, and accountability in decentralized AI agent ecosystems.
 By combining cryptographic "Semantic Passports" with a zero-trust communication protocol, it ensures that autonomous models interact within strictly defined safety bounds and leave a tamper-evident audit trail.

 ### Core Capabilities